 Property and Sales Tax Exemption

 Whether your property is financed through tax-exempt or taxable IRBs, Kansas law (K.S.A.
 79-201a) permits exemptions for your project from ad valorem (real and personal) property taxation for up to 10 years, commencing with the year after the year the bonds are issued.
-Cities and counties often require that all or a portion of the abated taxes be made available to local taxing jurisdictions in the form of payments in lieu of taxes.
-However, nearly every IRB issuer will provide property tax abatements to your company as an additional incentive to locate in the community.
+Cities and counties often require a payment in lieu of taxes.
+Many issuers will provide property tax abatements to your company as an additional incentive to locate in the community.
 Unlike real property and real property improvements, business personal property acquired after July 1, 2006, is not subject to ad valorem personal property tax.
 Statute K.S.A.
 79-3606 exempts the cost of building material and labor, as well as fixed items of machinery and equipment, from state and local sales taxes.

 Simple Application Process